Kentucky Workplace Discrimination Attorneys

 Such discrimination is illegal, and under the law, employees can hold employers accountable and receive compensation for damages caused by such discrimination and/or unfair accommodations.

-If you have experienced discrimination in the workplace, an experienced workplace discrimination lawyer at Employment and Consumer Law Group can help protect your rights and fight on your behalf to obtain the justice you deserve.
+If you have experienced discrimination in the workplace, an experienced workplace discrimination lawyer at Employment and Commerce Law Group can help protect your rights and fight on your behalf to obtain the justice you deserve.

 What is Considered Discrimination?